ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 In this sample, notice the following information:

-* The JNBG HTTP REST API is accessible on the `https://chs-zbh-288-mn001.<changme>.ae.appdomain.cloud:8443/gateway/default/jkg/` endpoint and,
+- The JNBG HTTP REST API is accessible on the `https://chs-zbh-288-mn001.<changme>.ae.appdomain.cloud:8443/gateway/default/jkg/` endpoint and,
-* Websocket calls can be made on the  `wss://chs-zbh-288-mn001.<changeme>.ae.appdomain.cloud:8443/gateway/default/jkgws/` endpoint.
+- Websocket calls can be made on the  `wss://chs-zbh-288-mn001.<changeme>.ae.appdomain.cloud:8443/gateway/default/jkgws/` endpoint.

 ## Authentication

 Access to the JNBG service endpoints is SSL secured and requires `BASIC` authentication.
-See [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials) for the `user` and `password` values to add to the `BASIC` authentication header in your HTTP and Websocket connection calls to the JNBG service.
+See [Retrieving cluster credentials](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-cluster-credentials){: external} for the `user` and `password` values to add to the `BASIC` authentication header in your HTTP and Websocket connection calls to the JNBG service.

 ## Example configuration: notebook server with `nb2kg` extension

 Typically, Jupyter Notebook servers use the `nb2kg` extension to connect with remote kernel gateways such as JNBG.

-The `nb2kg` package can be downloaded from  [here](https://github.com/jupyter-incubator/nb2kg){: external}.
+Download the [`nb2kg` package](https://github.com/jupyter-incubator/nb2kg){: external}.
 When using the `nb2kg` package, the following configuration is needed to access the cluster's JNBG service:

-* Configure the `KG_WS_URL` to the Websocket endpoint URL of the JKG service
+- Configure the `KG_WS_URL` to the Websocket endpoint URL of the JKG service
-* Configure the `KG_HTTP_USER` to the cluster user
+- Configure the `KG_HTTP_USER` to the cluster user
-* Configure the `KG_HTTP_PASS` to the cluster password
+- Configure the `KG_HTTP_PASS` to the cluster password

 For the previous {{site.data.keyword.iae_full_notm}} cluster response details, the configuration would be: